CoryWBoris/AutoScreenShot/README.md

 Latest Version of Google Chrome, at least one adblocker (uBlock Origin is great!)

 ## Installation
+For your convenience, make a folder somewhere called AutoScreenShot.
-Clone or download this repository.
+Clone or download this repository to that folder.
-Then install the required packages in terminal using homebrew:
+Then install the required packages in terminal:
-`pip install watchdog undetected-chromedriver certifi`
+`pip install certifi selenium undetected-chromedriver watchdog`

 ## Usage
 ### For First Time Use: